 Suggested Recordkeeping: Standard mileage rate method

 If you loathe recordkeeping and cannot see yourself adequately maintaining records and tracking your expenses (even on a weekly basis), strongly consider using the standard mileage rate method.
+However, taking the standard mileage rate does not mean that you are given a pass by the IRS to maintaining any sort of records.
 To claim the standard mileage rate, appropriate records would include a daily log showing miles traveled, destination and business purpose.
 If you incur mileage on one day that includes both personal and business, allocate the miles between the two uses.
 A mileage record log, whether recorded in a notebook, log or handheld device, is a necessity if you choose to use the standard mileage rate.

 If you have any questions about how to properly track your automobile expenses for tax purposes, please call our office.
 We would be happy to explain your responsibilities and the tax consequences and benefits of adequately logging your car expenses.